Vitamin C: Chemistry

-The name "vitamin C" always refers to the -enantiomer of ascorbic acid and its oxidized form, dehydroascorbate (DHA).
+The name "vitamin C" always refers to the -enantiomers of ascorbic acid and its oxidized form, dehydroascorbate (DHA).
 Therefore, unless written otherwise, "ascorbate" and "ascorbic acid" refer in the nutritional literature to -ascorbate and -ascorbic acid respectively.
 Ascorbic acid is a weak sugar acid structurally related to glucose.
 In biological systems, ascorbic acid can be found only at low pH, but in solutions above pH 5 it is predominantly found in the ionized form, ascorbate.

 Many analytical methods have been developed for ascorbic acid detection.
 For example, vitamin C content of a food sample such as fruit juice can be calculated by measuring the volume of the sample required to decolorize a solution of dichlorophenolindophenol (DCPIP) and then calibrating the results by comparison with a known concentration of vitamin C.

 Deficiency

 Plasma vitamin C is the most widely applied test for vitamin C status.
-Adequate levels are defined as near 50 μmol/L. Hypovitaminosis of vitamin C is defined as less than 23 μmol/L, and deficiency as less than 11.4 μmol/L. For people 20 years of age or above, data from the US 2017–18 National Health and Nutrition Examination Survey showed mean serum concentrations of 53.4 μmol/L. The percent of people reported as deficient was 5.9%.
+Adequate levels are defined as near 50 μmol/L. Hypovitaminosis of vitamin C is defined as less than 23 μmol/L, and deficiency as less than 11.4 μmol/L. For people 20 years of age or above, data from the US 2017–18 National Health and Nutrition Examination Survey showed mean serum concentrations of 53.4 μmol/L. Deficiency was reported in 5.9% of people.
 Globally, vitamin C deficiency is common in low and middle-income countries, and not uncommon in high income countries.
 In the latter, prevalence is higher in males than in females.

 Plasma levels are considered saturated at about 65 μmol/L, achieved by intakes of 100 to 200 mg/day, which are well above the recommended intakes.
 Even higher oral intake does not further raise plasma nor tissue concentrations because absorption efficiency decreases and any excess that is absorbed is excreted in urine.

 Diagnostic testing

 Vitamin C content in plasma is used to determine vitamin status.
-For research purposes, concentrations can be assessed in leukocytes and tissues, which are normally maintained at an order of magnitude higher than in plasma via an energy-dependent transport system, depleted slower than plasma concentrations during dietary deficiency and restored faster during dietary repletion, but these analysis are difficult to measure, and hence not part of standard diagnostic testing.
+For research purposes, concentrations can be assessed in leukocytes and tissues, which are normally maintained at an order of magnitude higher than in plasma via an energy-dependent transport system, depleted slower than plasma concentrations during dietary deficiency and restored faster during dietary repletion, but these analyses are difficult to measure, and hence not part of standard diagnostic testing.